Make a donation

 AND MANY OTHER OCCASIONS

-The first ShareLife Sunday collection is on March 22.
+The second ShareLife Sunday of the year is April 26.
+Thus far we have raised $51,149.45 (12.6%) toward our goal of $405,000.00.
 Please give at the parish using a ShareLife envelope, online through our parish website, or at sharelife.org/donate.

 click to donate online